mac-65/Solaris_8_x86_VM/README.md

 Ensure that it looks as close to this as possible and that none of the expected devices are missing or<br>
 "generically" identified (notice the missing <strong>ADS Sound Blaster</strong> and <strong>PCI: Ethernet controller</strong> entry). :arrow_lower_left:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/firstBoot-001-no_audio_device.png" alt="incomplete device list" width="540" height="auto"><br>
-If the Identified Devices screen looks like the above, then the most likely cause is that there's an incorrect setting in the VM.<br>
+If the <strong>Identified Devices</strong> screen looks like the above, then the most likely cause is that there's an incorrect<br>
-Power off the VM and review the above settings screens [:up:](#virtualbox-configuration).
+setting in the VM.
+Power off the VM and review the above settings screens [:up:](#virtualbox-configuration).<br>
-Then boot the VM again and ensure it's correct.<br>
+After making any changes, boot the VM again and ensure it's correct.<br>

 * If everything looks okay, then press <strong><img src="./svgs/f2_m_keycap.svg" width="30" alt="F2"></strong>
 to the next steps of the booting process.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/firstBoot-003-loading_ata.png" alt="incomplete device list" width="540" height="auto"><br>

 * After the driver is loaded the <strong>Boot Solaris</strong> screen appears.<br>
-Navigate using the arrow keys, then press SPACE to selct the CD device to boot Solaris 8.<br>
+Navigate using the arrow keys, then press SPACE to select the CD device to boot Solaris 8.<br>
 <img src="./images/firstBoot-004-boot_from_device.png" alt="firstBoot-002" width="720px" height="auto"><br>
 Press <strong><img src="./svgs/f2_m_keycap.svg" width="30" alt="F2"></strong> to boot Solaris 8 and start the installation.